jstolwijk/craftinginterpreters/README.md

 Lisp allows you to [evaluate code at compile time](https://www.gnu.org/software/emacs/manual/html_node/elisp/Eval-During-Compile.html).

 ### Chapter 5
+#### 1.

+#### 2. Visitor pattern in functional languages
+My current implementation in kotlin is using pattern matching to walk over visit the expression object's children.
+I think something similar can be done in haskell.

 #### 3. Reverse polish notation
 ```
 fun main() {